 TACs and Quotas

-Overview of TAC and quotas for 2017 click here
+Overview of TAC and quotas for 2017 and 2018 click here

 All fish stocks used for the production og fishmeal and fish oil in European countries are subject to strict catch limitations and fisheries are sustainable.